Federal agencies and museums, universities, state agencies, local governments, or any institution that receives Federal funds must comply with NAGPRA.

 Each museum and Federal agency must compile an Inventory of Native American human remains and associated funerary objects and a Summary of other cultural items.
 A museum or Federal agency must ensure that these requirements are met for any Native American cultural item under its legal control regardless of where the cultural item is physically located.

-What else must be done?
+What else must be done and how long does it take?

 Museums and Federal agencies must: